File: Contents\DataContent.cs

 /// <remarks>

-/// If the media type was explicitly specified, this property will return that value.
+/// If the media type was explicitly specified, this property returns that value.

 /// If the media type was not explicitly specified, but a data URI was supplied and that data URI contained a non-default

-/// media type, that media type will be returned.
+/// media type, that media type is returned.

 /// </remarks>